viviandotdev/ObsidianVault/40 Spaces/System Design/Design a Rate Limiter.md

 - Accurate: The rate limiter should accurately enforce the defined rate limiting rules.

 ### Where to rate limit?
-Rate limiting is usually implemented within a component called [[API Gateway]] An API gateway acts as a centralized entry point for client requests in an application that uses multiple backend microservices.
+Rate limiting is usually implemented within a component called [[API Gateway is an abstraction layer between the front end and backend microservices that routes the request sent from the client to the correct backend service.]]
+An API gateway acts as a centralized entry point for client requests in an application that uses multiple backend microservices.

 TODO:  Api Gateway excalidraw image
 ### Rate Limiting Algorithms